peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

  Not documented yet.
 * `short ToInt16Checked()`<br>
- Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.
+ Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by discarding its fractional part.
 * `short ToInt16IfExact()`<br>
  Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer without rounding to a different numerical value.
 * `short ToInt16Unchecked()`<br>
- Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.
+ Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.
 * `int ToInt32Checked()`<br>
- Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.
+ Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
 * `int ToInt32IfExact()`<br>
  Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.
 * `int ToInt32Unchecked()`<br>
- Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.
+ Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.
 * `long ToInt64Checked()`<br>
- Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.
+ Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.
 * `long ToInt64IfExact()`<br>
  Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer without rounding to a different numerical value.
 * `long ToInt64Unchecked()`<br>
- Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.
+ Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.
 * `java.lang.String toString()`<br>
  Returns the value of this object in text form.